syncfusion-content/wpf-docs/wpf/SfTreeGrid/Column-Type.md

 ### CellTemplate in TreeGridColumn

-You can load any wpf control in the display mode for all columns by setting [TreeGridColumn.CellTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/index.html#frlrfSyncfusionUIXamlGridGridColumnBaseClassCellTemplateTopic.html) property.
+You can load any WPF control in the display mode for all columns by setting [TreeGridColumn.CellTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/index.html#frlrfSyncfusionUIXamlGridGridColumnBaseClassCellTemplateTopic.html) property.
 In edit mode, corresponding editor will be loaded based on column type.

 In the below code snippet, `TreeGridCurrencyColumn` is loaded with `ProgressBar` and `TextBlock`.
 When you start editing `DoubleTextBox` will be loaded as Editor.